 We also need to take care of the high-degree neighbors of $u$ after it removed itself from the MIS and the \hd neighbors of the low-degree vertices $w \in N_{low}(u)$ which have added themselves to the MIS.
 We take care of these \hd neighbors separately in~\cref{sec:high-degree}. \end{itemize}

 \paragraph{Edge Deletion between Two Low-Degree Vertices} If neither $u$ or $v$ is in the MIS, nothing happens.
-If wlog $u$ is in the MIS and $v$ is not in the MIS, $v$ decrements $c_v$ by $1$.
-If $c_v = 0$, $v$ adds itself to the MIS and informs all neighbors.
+If w.l.o.g. $u$ is in the MIS and $v$ is not in the MIS, $v$ decrements $c_v$ by $1$.
+If $c_v = 0$ it adds itself to the MIS and informs all neighbors.
 Otherwise, it does nothing.
 Again, if $v$ adds itself to the MIS, we have to take care of the high-degree neighbors of $v$ which may be in the MIS; we describe this procedure in~\cref{alg:low-deg-enters} (with $v$ as the leader).